paglalayag/paglalayag.github.io/_posts/2022-05-21-move-coin-moment.md

 image: /assets/img/move-coin-og.png
 ---

+**NOTE:** *The contents of this article were updated on Nov 28 to incorporate some commentary regarding the SEC Complaint and FTX collapse*

-## Dissecting a market failure in a Rally creator coin
+### Dissecting a market failure in a Rally creator coin

 Please check out my full report - A Move Coin Moment [self-hosted](/assets/pdf/move-coin-moment.pdf) or via [Dropbox](https://www.dropbox.com/s/y04q2nh1v32mqdv/A%20MOVE%20coin%20moment.pdf?dl=0)

-# Some extra background
+### Some extra background

 I was a hesitant, late-entrant into the crypto/Web3 space primarily because of the energy intensity of Proof-of-Work.